uiceds/project-triples/manuscript.md

   <strong>Figure 25:</strong> Predicted vs actual values plot
 </p>

 Lastly, as with Figure 25, Figure 26 shows just two outliers while the rest of the data points lie on the line representing the 0 residual value.
 Residuals are the output of the subtraction between predicted and actual values, and they show how far the predicted values are from the actual ones.
 The fact that almost all the points are so close to 0 would indicate that there is almost no error between predicted and actual values.
-This outcome is very unlikely to happen in data with a normal amout of variability, which once again points to the conclusion that the data may have been artificially created.
+This outcome is very unlikely to happen in data with a normal amount of variability, which once again points to the conclusion that the data may have been artificially created.

 <p align="center">
   <img src="images/residual_neural_network2.png" alt="Residual plot" width="600px">